Jane Tomlinson: Last years

 In July and August 2006, Tomlinson spent nine weeks cycling 3,800 miles across the United States, raising £250,000.
 This was her final athletic challenge.

 Having published The Luxury of Time in 2005, she released the second volume of her memoirs You Can't Take It With You in 2006.
 In January 2007, Mike and Jane Tomlinson launched Jane Tomlinson's Run For All, a 10 km charity run that took place in June that year.
 Having had four courses of chemotherapy, she developed chronic heart disease.
 Having been elevated to a CBE in June 2007, Jane Tomlinson died in St Gemma's Hospice, Leeds, West Yorkshire less than three months later on 3 September.

 Her Requiem Mass, which was conducted by Arthur Roche, Roman Catholic Bishop of Leeds, was held at the Roman Catholic Leeds Cathedral on 14 September 2007.
 Later that day she was cremated in a private family ceremony.
-On 15 November 2007 Tomlinson's ten-year-old son collected her CBE from Prince Charles at Buckingham Palace.